brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 28 bht.md

 2. "The man who does not love his wife is a monster."
 3. "Whoever considers seriously the design of marriage cannot but love his wife."

+### Philip Schaff:
+1. "Thus; in this manner, as Christ loved the Church; not to be referred to the following 'as.'"
+2. "Ought husbands also to love their own wives.
+'Also' is well supported, and shows that the example of Christ is referred to.
+'Own' is emphatic."
+3. "As their own bodies.
+Not, 'as if they were,' but 'since they are,' the husband being the head of the wife, etc. (Ephesians 5:23)."

 ### Archibald T. Robertson:
 1. "And yet some people actually say that Paul in Ephesians 5:1 gives a degrading view of marriage."
 2. "How can one say that after reading Ephesians 5:22-33 where the noblest picture of marriage ever drawn is given?"